 - Essex Miniatures - Mongols and generic Eastern nomad cavalry

-- Black Hat (Gladiator Games) Asiatic Nomad range
+- Gladiator Miniatures by Fighting 15's (Gladiator Games) Asiatic Nomad range

 - Old Glory Mongols?

 - Museum Eastern / Persian Cavalry may work as well as Mongols

 - Minifigs UK Must have something in their Chinese ranges?

 - East Riding - Grumpys ranges Yi Koreans and Ming Chinese?

 - Outpost Some later cavalry based chinese ranges